rlpacheco/abseff_R/README.md

 2) **Absolute effect based on odds ratios**

-**abseff_or**(N1, N2, N3, N4, N5)
+**abseff_or**(a, b, c, d, e)

-N1 = point estimate for the odds ratio
+a = point estimate for the odds ratio

-N2 = lower limit of the confidence interval for the odds ratio
+b = lower limit of the confidence interval for the odds ratio

-N3 = upper limit of the confidence interval for the odds ratio
+c = upper limit of the confidence interval for the odds ratio

-N4 = total number of events on control group
+d = total number of events on control group

-N5 = total number of participants on control group
+e = total number of participants on control group

 *Example (2)*: